Night of the Murdered Poets: Trial

 The trial began on 8 May 1952 and lasted until the sentencing on 18 July.
 The structure of the trial was peculiar due to the fact that there were no prosecutors or defence attorneys, simply three military judges.
-This was in accordance with Soviet law at the time, but is characterized by historian Joshua Rubenstein as "nothing less than terror masquerading as law."
+This was in accordance with Soviet law at the time, but is characterized by American writer and activist Joshua Rubenstein as "nothing less than terror masquerading as law."
 While some defendants admitted their guilt, others plead partially guilty and some maintained their innocence.
 Since the trial was not public, the defendants made expressive and often lengthy statements professing their innocence.
 The defendants also had the opportunity to cross-examine each other, furthering the trial's intense atmosphere.
 During the trial, defendants answered some questions from judges which were wholly unrelated to the trial and resulted merely from personal curiosities.
 For example, the judges often asked the defendants about kosher meat and synagogue services.

 With extensive statements, arguments, and inconsistencies between the defendants, the trial lasted much longer than the government had desired.
 On 26 June, experts were called to give testimony about the issues of treason, but they ultimately acknowledged that "their judgment was incomplete and insufficient."
 It became clear that some pieces of evidence had been tremendously exaggerated.
 For example, a statement by Leon Talmy that a particular Russian village was "not as pretty" as a certain Kan village was used as evidence of his nationalist tendencies.
 Alexander Cheptsov, the lead judge of the trial, confronted with such a great number of discrepancies and contradictions, twice made attempts to appeal to the Soviet leadership to reopen the investigation and was denied both times.
 Even after sentencing the defendants, Cheptsov attempted to lengthen the process by declining to immediately execute the defendants.